 When you come to Newport by water, the incredible coastline is unsurpassed (just watch out for fields of lobster traps!).
 However, this coast is just as spectacular by land.
 Taking a drive along Ocean Avenue is a must.
 The rocky shore, the beautiful beaches and coves, gorgeous homes, the kites flying in the wind, and oh, the Dell’s Truck!!
-Dell’s is a delicious, decadent frozen lemonade treat.
+Dell’s is a local delicious, decadent frozen lemonade treat.
 It was incredibly hot and humid when we were there, so Dell’s was really yummy and refreshing!

 When you drive Ocean Avenue you must make a stop at Castle Hill Inn.
 You will see it on the hill as you enter the harbor, and it’s worth the drive to see the view of the harbor from the Inn.
 Castle Hill was a gracious, shingle-style house commissioned in 1874 by marine biologist and naturalist Alexander Agassiz of Harvard University.
-Today’s inn was his original summer home, where he kept his eye on the ocean and the sea life.
+Today’s inn was his original summer home, where he kept his eye on the ocean and sea life.
 He filled his house with the best of Chinese and Japanese art and furnishings, especially bronzes and porcelain, many of which are still present in the house.
 Today, it’s a lovely Inn and restaurant, with commanding views of the harbor.

 Green Animals was the summer cottage of Thomas Braydon, a Treasurer of the nearby Union Cotton Manufacturing Company, who purchased the property in 1872.
 The Victorian house, dating from 1859, is nestled on seven acres overlooking Narragansett Bay.

 The gardens were the work of Mr. Brayton’s gardner, Joesph Carreiro, who was the superintendent of the property for forty years.
 Assisted by his son-in-law, George Mendonca, they began the first topiary in the property greenhouses in 1912.
 Today, the estate showcases 80 sculptured trees and shrubs, 35 formal gardens, including herbs and vegetables, rose and grape arbors, and numerous fruit trees.
-Beautiful Dahlia blooms have graced the gardens for over a century.
+In addition, beautiful Dahlia blooms have graced the gardens for over a century.
 Today, they flourish thanks to a generous annual donation of Dahlia tubers from the Rhode Island Dahlia Society.
 They’re at their height in late summer, with a riot of color and various types of plants.
 We were thrilled to see them!

 When we explore new places, that includes checking out favorite local spots to eat.
 We had read about Flo’s Clam Shack, a Newport tradition, just across the bridge that runs along Second Beach.
 It’s known for it’s chowder, but unfortunately it was disappointing.
-Overall, food wasn’t all that great, but it’s kind of kitchy and fun, with seating on two levels.
+Overall, the food wasn’t all that great, but it’s kind of kitchy and fun, with seating on two levels.
 Be aware that parking is an adventure!